 Some time ago, I wrote a post about the principles of perennial kale breeding.
 Since then, I’ve been aiming to produce a population of kales that are mid way between the near-sterile Daubenton’s perennial kale and the traditional biennial kale: that is to say, plants that flower enough to breed from but don’t flower themselves to death.
 I have been increasing the diversity by crossing all my favourite traditional kales with plants that have these traits.

 Here is a round up of where I am at.
 Not all of the results are finished varieties that I’d want to propagate vegetatively, but all have at least one trait I want to keep in the population.
-The hands in the pictures are for scale and measure 22 cm.
-Seeds of all the ones above the 2021 and 2022 updates are available on my seed list.
+The ones at the top are still alive and you’ll find seeds on my seed list.
 Please note that they are all open pollinated, so seedlings will show considerable variation – which is part of the fun!
+Towards the bottom you’ll find information on cultivars or grexes that I no longer grow but that I have sent out seeds of in the past.

 Purple kale tree